valschmidt/rep/rep-DRAFT_MB.rst

 -----
 ROS messaging shall adopt REP 103 [2]_ standard for axis orientation and chirality (right handedness), with the following clarifications:

-Consider a MBES with transmit and receive arrays in a Mill's Cross formation, with the long-axis of the transmit array aligned vertically and receive array orthogonal to  and centered above it.
-Looking down from the top.
-The coordinate definitions shall be defined as follows:
+Consider a MBES with transmit and receive arrays in a Mill's Cross formation, with the long-axis of the transmit array aligned vertically and receive array orthogonal to and centered above it when looking at the two arrays down from above.
+Looking down from the top, the coordinate definitions shall be defined as follows:

 * x: 	Positive parallel to  the transmit array in the direction of the receive array.
 * y:  Positive parallel to the receive array in the direction to the left